jjay1288/NetworkAttackProject/README.md

 | 8180/tcp  | open  | http        | Apache Tomcat/Coyote JSP engine 1.1 |
 | 8787/tcp  | open  | drb         | Ruby DRb RMI                        |

 ​	There are many open ports with at first glance looks like many different attack vectors.
 In order to help decide where to start, we scan once more with Nmap, this time using the "--script=VULN" parameter.
-This will apply a set of scripts to the machine that will attempt to identify known vulnerabilites.
+This will apply a set of scripts to the target that will scan and identify known vulnerabilites.

-​	One vulnerability that I hadn't seen before was the "distccd" service on port 3632/TCP.
-Distcc, or distributed C/C++ compiler, is a platform that speeds up the compilation of C and C++ programs by using resources across a network.
-This was used in a time in which computer systems were much slower, and compiling a C program could take hours or even days.
+​	One interesting potential exploit targets the "distccd" service on port 3632/TCP.
+Distcc, or distributed C/C++ compiler, is a platform that speeds up the compilation of C and C++ programs by sharing resources across a network.
+This was used back when computers were much slower on average, and compiling a C program could take hours or even days on a single machine.

 ##### B) Exploiting distcc using Armitage

-​	On examination of the Metasploit module [source code](https://github.com/rapid7/metasploit-framework/blob/master//modules/exploits/unix/misc/distcc_exec.rb), I will use Armitage to simplify the process instead of developing a new exploit.
+​	On examination of the Metasploit module [source code](https://github.com/rapid7/metasploit-framework/blob/master//modules/exploits/unix/misc/distcc_exec.rb), we use Armitage to simplify the search for the specific exploit.

 ![login](https://github.com/jjay1288/netattacksproj/blob/main/target/screens/armsetup.PNG)

 ![login](https://github.com/jjay1288/netattacksproj/blob/main/target/screens/shell.PNG)

 ​	We now have a basic shell under the user "daemon".
-Next we will stabilize our shell (make it a full fledged TTY interface).
-With a guess that python was installed, I stabilized with a one-liner of python code
+This user does not have root permissions, so there is more work to do.
+Next we stabilize our shell (convert it into a full fledged TTY interface).
+With a guess that python was installed, we accomplish this with a one-liner of python code.

 ```python
 python -c ‘import pty; pty.spawn(“/bin/sh”)’